Categorical Koszul duality: Koszul duality for categories

 We now claim that any pointed curved coalgebra $(C,\epsilon)$ is a colimit of finite-dimensional ones.
 Indeed, $C$ is the union of its finite-dimensional subcoalgebras $C^i$, and the restriction of $\epsilon$ provides splittings $\epsilon^i: C^i \to C_0\cap C^i = (C^i)_0$ compatible with inclusions.
 Then $(C, \epsilon)$ is the colimit of the $(C^i, \epsilon^i)$.
 Thus $S$ generates $\ptdco$ under filtered colimits.

 Thus $\ptdco$ is locally presentable, and the lemma follows as the additional object $*$ is finitely presentable. \end{proof}

-\begin{prop} There is a left proper combinatorial model structure on $\ptdco^*$.
-Weak equivalences are maps $f$ such that $\Omega(f)$ is a quasi-equivalence.
-Cofibrations are inclusions together with the map $0 \to *$. \end{prop} \begin{proof} This is an application of \cite[Proposition A.2.6.15]{Lurie11a}.
+\begin{prop} The category $\ptdco^*$ admits a left proper combinatorial model structure whose weak equivalences are maps $f$ such that $\Omega(f)$ is a quasi-equivalence and whose cofibrations are all inclusions together with the map $0 \to *$. \end{prop} \begin{proof} This is an application of \cite[Proposition A.2.6.15]{Lurie11a}.
 We let $W$ be the class of maps that $\Omega$ sends to quasi-equivalences,\footnote{We consider $\Omega$ as a functor into $\dgCat$ rather than $\dgCat'$ here as this is more convenient for certain arguments.} and we denote by $C_0$ a set representing all inclusions of finite-dimensional pointed curved coalgebras.
 The existence of the model structure then follows if we have the following: \begin{enumerate} \item $\ptdco^*$ is locally presentable. \item The class $W$ is stable under filtered colimits. \item There is a small set $W_0$ contained in $W$ such that all morphisms in $W$ are filtered colimits of elements in $W_0$. \item The class $W$ is stable under pushouts along pushouts of morphisms in $C_0$. \item Any morphism with the right lifting property with respect to all morphisms in $C_0$ lies in $W$. \end{enumerate} In the first condition note that Lurie uses \emph{presentable} for what we call locally presentable.

 The second and third condition show that $W$ is perfect as it is clear that $W$ contains isomorphisms and satisfies the two-out-of-three property.
 Thus (1-5) will show $\ptdco$ is a model category.